 Spackle may be able to stay in a container for years without ever drying into a hard substance.
 However, when used for repairs, it will dry hard.
 For the spackle to dry hard, it needs oxygen.
 Oxygen availability makes the spackle dry and turns into a hard surface.

-I’m sure you wouldn’t want your spackle to form a hard substance while in the container.
+You wouldn’t want your spackle to form a hard substance while in the container.
 Most handypersons do not require frequent spackle use.
 Thus, they prefer the spackle to remain a semi-soft substance until they need it.

 How Many Coats of Spackle Should You Use?

 It doesn’t matter if you are patching/filling a small hole or a drywall joint.
 You’ll likely use more than one spackle coat.
-However, if the hole is minor, you might be able to avoid multiple coats.
+However, if the gap is minor, you might be able to avoid multiple coats.

 However, if you wish to avoid using multiple coats, you may purchase a spackle that claims you only need one coat.
 You can learn more about how to fix holes with spackle by watching the video below: